Skip to content

 As sustainability becomes a global priority, Saudi Arabia and its Gulf partners are taking coordinated steps to transform tourism across the GCC in 2026.
-Together with Oman, Qatar, the UAE, Kuwait, and Bahrain, the region is rolling out green tourism initiatives aimed at reducing environmental impact while enhancing visitor experiences.
+Together with Oman, Qatar, the UAE, Kuwait, and Bahrain, the region is rolling out GCC green tourism 2026 initiatives aimed at reducing environmental impact while enhancing visitor experiences.
+These efforts span clean energy, smart infrastructure, conservation, and responsible travel — positioning the GCC as a rising leader in sustainable tourism.

 Unified GCC Tourism Visa to Support Low-Impact Travel

-One of the most significant developments is the upcoming unified GCC tourism visa, which will allow travelers to visit all six GCC countries using a single visa.
+One of the most significant developments is the upcoming unified GCC tourism visa, which will allow travelers to visit all six GCC countries on a single visa.
 Beyond convenience, the initiative is designed to support sustainable regional travel by reducing repeated entry procedures and unnecessary short-haul flights.

 By encouraging longer, multi-country trips instead of frequent single-destination visits, the visa is expected to lower overall travel emissions while strengthening regional tourism ties.